ExecutivePro User Guide

 As time passes, you might run into instances where an employee leaves the company, and that their details have to be removed

-would help to remove the details of the employee with the specified EMPLOYEE_ID
+from the database. delete would help to remove the details of the employee with the specified EMPLOYEE_ID

 from the ExecutivePro database.